asengupta/avishek.net/_posts/2021-07-19-functional-analysis-results-for-operators.md

 ---
-title: "Functional Analysis: Useful Results"
+title: "Functional Analysis: Norms, Linear Functionals, and Operators"
 author: avishek
 usemathjax: true
 tags: ["Mathematics", "Theory", "Operator Theory", "Functional Analysis"]
 draft: false
 ---
-This article expands the groundwork laid in [Kernel Functions: Functional Analysis and Linear Algebra Preliminaries]({% post_url 2021-07-17-kernel-functions-functional-analysis-preliminaries %}) to discuss some more properties and proofs for some of the properties of functions that we will use in the construction of **Reproducing Kernel Hilbert Spaces**.
+This article expands the groundwork laid in [Kernel Functions: Functional Analysis and Linear Algebra Preliminaries]({% post_url 2021-07-17-kernel-functions-functional-analysis-preliminaries %}) to discuss some more properties and proofs for some of the properties of functions that we will use in future discussions on **Kernel Methods** in Machine Learning, including (but not restricted to) the construction of **Reproducing Kernel Hilbert Spaces**.

 However, in this article, we will expound more fundamentals concepts to build up our intuition.
 Thus, this (and some other articles) will serve as a "knowledge base" for applicable results in Real and Functional Analysis, and will be referenced in more future posts.